mohmiim/MLIntroduction/session-7/README.md

     return model
 ~~~~

-This model should look very familar, it is our typical binary classifier we implement using convolution, if you run this function you should see this output
+This model should look very familiar, it is our typical binary classifier we implement using convolution if you run this function you should see this output

 ~~~~{.python}
 Creating Discriminator